 The following rules shall apply to all NewJen Bass Team tournaments.
 Rules for special tournaments may differ from those contained herein.
 Interpretation and enforcement of these rules shall be left exclusively to the Tournament Director/s.
 These rules are subject to change up until December 31, 2020.
-After January 1, 2021, these rules may have only MINOR changes for the purpose of addressing a safety concern or clarification of an existing rule.
+After January 1, 2021, these rules may have only MINOR changes for the purpose of ensuring fairness, addressing a safety concern or clarification of an existing rule.

 1. RULES: Interpretation and enforcement of NewJen Bass rules shall be left exclusively to the tournament director/s.
 Tournament directors may impose sanctions as deemed appropriate for rule infractions without limitation, e.g., disqualification, forfeiture of prizes, entry fee, membership fee and prohibition from participation in subsequent tournaments.
 Federal, state, local and lake laws and rules must be obeyed at all times and shall supersede NewJen rules when in conflict.
 It is the responsibility of each entrant to know and obey all rules listed below, along with any lake or river specific rules.